-- 33 Under Regulation 27 of the Local Authorities (Capital Finance and Accounting) (England) Regulations 2003, where The Council has financed capital expenditure by borrowing it is required to make a provision each year through a revenue charge (MRP). - 34 The Council is required to calculate a prudent provision of MRP which ensures that the outstanding debt liability is repaid over a period that is reasonably commensurate with that over which the capital expenditure provides benefits.
-The MRP Guidance (2018) gives four ready-made options for calculating MRP, but The Council can use any other reasonable basis that it can justify as prudent. - 35 The MRP policy statement requires full council approval (or closest equivalent level) in advance of each financial year. - 36 The Council is recommended to approve the following MRP Statement - 37 For expenditure incurred before 1 April 2008 which forms part of supported capital expenditure, the MRP policy will be: - 4% reducing balance (CFR method) MRP will be calculated as 4% of the opening GF CFR balance;
+- Under Regulation 27 of the Local Authorities (Capital Finance and Accounting) (England) Regulations 2003, where the Authority has financed capital expenditure by borrowing it is required to make a provision each year through a revenue charge (MRP). - The Council is required to calculate a prudent provision of MRP which ensures that the outstanding debt liability is repaid over a period that is reasonably commensurate with that over which the capital expenditure provides benefits.
+The MRP Guidance (2018) gives four ready-made options for calculating MRP, but the Authority can use any other reasonable basis that it can justify as prudent. - The MRP policy statement requires full council approval (or closest equivalent level) in advance of each financial year. - The Council is recommended to approve the following MRP statement

+For expenditure incurred before 1 April 2008 which forms part of supported capital expenditure, the MRP policy will be: - a.
+4% reducing balance (CFR method) MRP will be calculated as 4% of the opening GF CFR balance;